AmalChandru/reimagined-fortnight/README.md

 # reimagined-fortnight
-config files for my kde plasma workstation
+Collection of config files for my kde plasma workstation